 A clear graphic identity gives credibility

 Our identity is affected by how we communicate with our surroundings.
-Our graphical profile and logotype are important tools that give us an uniform profile, which is a prerequisite of us standing strong in the keen competition for research funding, skilled colleagues and students, and to climb on national and international ranking lists.
+Our graphical profile and logotype are important tools that give us a uniform profile, which is a prerequisite of us standing strong in the keen competition for research funding, skilled colleagues and students, and to climb on national and international ranking lists.
 All co-workers contribute to the apprehension of Lund University.
 It is our common responsibility to follow the rules in the graphic manual no matter if we produce printed or digital material.

 In order to make our communication more effective and structured, we create a communication plan for the Department of Biology each year.
 You find the plan on our Swedish web.

 Do you need to present the department when you are at a conference or visit another university?
-To your help you have the slideshows below.
+To your help, you have the slideshows below.
 They contain a short introduction to Lund University and basic facts about our department.
 Add or remove slides as you like.
 The slideshows will be updated once a year, at the beginning of each year after the budge and Lund University's figures are ready.

 Our internal communication at the department is mostly through:

 Anslagstavlan is an email list that will reach all at the department and some of the staff at Centre for Environmental and Climate Science (CEC) and the Faculty of Science.
 It is free for all belonging to the list to post to it.
 The postings are about everything from seminars and job offerings to old car tyres and kittens.

-Biologilistan is also a list that will reach everybody at the department.
-Only Christer Löfstedt, Carin Jarl-Sunesson, Monica Pardon, Anders Kullberg and Inger Ekström are able to post to the list.
+Biologilistan is also a list that will reach everybody in the department.
+Only Carin Jarl-Sunesson, Joakim Nilsson, and Inger Ekström are able to post to the list.
 The posts will only be about information that is of importance to ALL staff.
 There will not be many messages on this list, but they will be important.

 The units have their own lists.
-You are added automatically to the lists, depending of your role in LUCAT.
-Contact helpdesk [at] biol [dot] lu [dot] se if you have questions about the mailing lists.
+You are added automatically to the lists, depending on your role in LUCAT.
+Contact helpdesk [at] biol [dot] lu [dot] se if you have questions about the email lists.